-Auditor reviewed random housing logs from three housing units and all shifts and verified that each log contained a cross gender announcement.
-Examples of cross gender documentation included the following language, "...PREA announcement made by COI..." or "COI...makes PREA announcement (There will be male and female staff on duty tonight, mind that all your privacy barriers are in place."
+Auditor reviewed random housing logs verified that each log contained a cross gender announcement.
+Examples of cross gender documentation included the following language, "...PREA announcement made by COI..." or "COI...makes PREA announcement (There will female staff on duty tonight..."

-This auditor also reviewed post orders from CCC.
-The post orders include this statement, "At the beginning of every shift, you will announce MALE STAFF WORKING IN OR VIEWING YOUR LIVING AREAS.
+This auditor also reviewed post orders from BCC.
+The post orders include this statement, "At the beginning of every shift, you will announce FEMALE STAFF WORKING IN OR VIEWING YOUR LIVING AREAS.
 YOU ARE TO UTILIZE PRIVACY BARRIERS WHEN NECESSARY.
 This announcement and the time it was made will be logged in the chronological log."